-After some years in Sweden in the nineties I got in contact with Russian and Ukrainian families who were invited to our Church in Uppsala to attend bible school.
-It was completely new to them to be able to visit a Western country.
-I soon understood that the children could benefit from the Danish health care I had from my training.
-I visited the families and with an interpreter tried to bring the needed help teaching and showing things and asking about their needs.
+After some years in Sweden in the nineties, I got in contact with Russian and Ukrainian families who were invited to our Church in Uppsala to attend bible school.
+It was entirely new for them to be able to visit a Western country.
+I soon understood that the children could benefit from the Danish healthcare I had from my training.
+I attended the families and with an interpreter tried to bring the needed help teaching and showing things and asking about their needs.

-The parents longing for material things made them do incredible things like buying things and then have nothing for food or go out and simply lock up the children at home.
+The parents longing for material things made them do incredible things like buying things and then have nothing for food or go out and just lock up the children at home.

-In in that way there was a lot to talk about.
+In that way, there was a lot to talk about.

-I longed to communicate on my own as an interpreter some times just forgot about the deal and spoke with the family about his own issues leaving me in an awkward situation.
+I longed to communicate on my own as an interpreter sometimes just forgot about the deal and spoke with the family about his personal issues leaving me in an awkward situation.

 Pictures from my trip to Smolensk Russia 1992

 I made a huge jump and started to study Russian at the University at Uppsala.
 We had many subjects, and one was phonetics and linguistics.

 That leads me to ” O’ kanje “and “A’ kanje”.
 The art of pronouncing the vocal A more like A or more like O. In Moscow it’s regarded excellent to pronounce it like the open O and out in the country, of course, more like the closed A.

 Again this brings me back to my first visit to Manchester England in 1966 where the local dialect had a distinct closed pronunciation of the vocals. ( A bit like John Lennon talked).